The Wychford Poisoning Case

-The Wychford Poisoning Case is a 1926 a crime detective novel by Anthony Berkeley (a penname of Anthony Berkeley Cox), published by W. Collins Sons & Co.
+The Wychford Poisoning Case is a 1926 crime detective novel by Anthony Berkeley (a penname of Anthony Berkeley Cox), published by W. Collins Sons & Co.
 It is the second published novel to feature the amateur detective Roger Sheringham, by profession a successful novelist.
 Like the first Roger Sheringham novel, The Layton Court Mystery (1925), it was published anonymously.
 The Wychford Poisoning Case was dedicated to fellow crime writer E. M. Delafield.

 Plot summary

 Sheringham is interested in the much-publicized upcoming trial of Mrs. Jacqueline Bentley, who is charged with the murder of her husband John by poisoning with arsenic.
 The evidence against Mrs. Bentley seems overwhelming: she bought two dozen arsenical fly-papers from the chemist in Wychford (the town where the Bentleys reside), which two household servants later see soaking in saucers in her bedroom; the residue in a thermos of food prepared by her for her husband is found to contain arsenic; she is seen surreptitiously removing and returning a bottle of Bovril to and from her husband's bedroom that is found to contain arsenic; a trunk belonging to her is found to contain items laced with arsenic; and in a locked drawer in her bedroom is found a packet containing two ounces of arsenic, “enough to kill more than a couple of hundred people.”

 Sheringham is suspicious and posits that Mrs. Bentley may be innocent because the amount of arsenic suggested by the evidence is greatly in excess of that which would be needed to fatally poison one person.
 There are a number of other potential suspects who had access to John Bentley's sickroom just prior to his death: his brothers, William and Alfred, the Bentleys’ friends, Mr. and Mrs. Allen and Mrs. Saunderson, the housemaid Mary Blower, and the nurse.
 Five of these seven appear to have a possible motive for killing John Bentley: William, to obtain control of the family business; Alfred, who John recently made the primary beneficiary of his will, cutting out his wife and William; Mr. Allen, to get rid of John because Allen and Mrs. Bentley were romantically involved; Mrs. Allen, to revenge herself on Mrs. Bentley for her affair with her husband by framing her for her husband's murder; and Mary Blower, who was having a dalliance with John Bentley, and who was given notice by Mrs. Bentley, with John refusing to intervene.